 Spolar was an award-winning producer at CBS’s 60 Minutes II in the US.
 One broadcast on the loss of a Navy pilot in the Iraq war of 1991 won an Emmy and honors from Investigative Reporters and Editors in 2001.
 Another featuring the Lost Boys of Sudan and how they settled in the US also won an Emmy.

 Spolar is a graduate of Northwestern University's Medill School and was a Fulbright lecturer at University of Ljubljana in Slovenia.
 She was a Kiplinger Fellow at Ohio State University.
-She recently completed masters-level digital journalism/computing classes at Goldsmiths University in London.
+She has completed masters-level digital journalism/computing classes at Goldsmiths University in London.